The farm health check

 For Gatekeeper users

-We have developed a series of three specialised reports, which you will be able to select from the reports window and send them to UKCEH as a .csv file
+We have developed a series of three specialised reports, which you will be able to select from the reports window:

 1. UKCEH farm health check field list – contains data on each of the fields on the farm, such as field names, areas, crop type, target yields, yields etc. Also contains map sheet number and NG number needed to determine the location of a field.